coutogabriela/brazildatamortality/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

+This package contains:

-This package contains two sets of data corresponding to fatalities by natural hazards (one from 1979 to 1995 and the othre from 1996 to 2019), two datasets corresponding to Brazil’s administrative divisions (state and town) and a last dataset corresponding to a hexagonal approximation of the state division.
+-   two datasets corresponding to fatalities by natural hazards (one from 1979 to 1995 and the other from 1996 to 2019).
+-   two datasets corresponding to Brazil’s administrative divisions (state and town)
+-   one dataset corresponding to a hexagonal approximation of the Brazilian state division.